This psalm is titled To the Chief Musician. To Jeduthun. A Psalm of David.

-The Chief Musician is thought by some to be the Lord God Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the Singer or Asaph (1 Chronicles 6:33, 16:17, and 25:6).
+The Chief Musician is thought by some to be the Lord GOD Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the singer or Asaph (1 Chronicles 6:33, 16:5-7, and 25:6).

 This is a Psalm of David, though it cannot be connected to any specific point in his life.
-It is possible that it from later in his life, in his last few years.
+It is possible that it was from his last few years of life.

 A. David finds the words to pray a prayer of wisdom.

 1. (1-3) David’s silent agony.

 I will restrain my mouth with a muzzle,

 I was mute with silence,

 a.
 I will guard my ways, lest I sin with my tongue: David began this psalm by recounting his prayer – asking God’s help in not speaking foolishly or sinfully when the wicked are before me.

 i.
 “David’s feelings were running high enough to be taken for disloyalty if he had vented them in the wrong company.”
 (Kidner)